anirudhgha/p-bit/README.md

 ## To Do
 Pre-compilation works!
 Running an And gate on MATLAB for 1e7 samples takes ~46s, takes ~2s on laptop gtx1060.
 Python cpsl takes 283s to run a 24 p-bit network for 1e6 samples without gpu and 2.18s with gpu
 - [ ] cupy may be easier to use, its a direct alternative to numpy. use pytorch to have your code actually run on the gpu.
 Pytorch has matmul and dot/ other functions already optimized for the gpu. need to transfer data to and from gpu memory etc...
+- [ ] add "if x: raise Exception('this is an error')" for errors in the module
 - [ ] build quantum cpsl function which processes imaginary J/h components and returns a complex array of every state
 - [ ] Optimize the GPU function, see https://numba.pydata.org/numba-doc/dev/cuda/memory.html to understand how to manage memory efficiently
 - [ ] talk with fariah to incorporate new ppsl model